Pakz001/Raylib-Examples/README.md

 # Raylib-Examples
-My collection of raylib examples
+My collection of raylib examples. ( https://www.raylib.com/index.html )

-Raylib Version of 4 april 2020 ( Notepad++ windows installer version )
+For Raylib Version of 4 april 2020 ( Notepad++ windows installer version )

+So far every different file in the repo are standalone.
+GFX and maybe sound wil be included inside the code files as array data.

+I might end up storing and creating a few hundred game related code examples in this repo over the next couple of years.

+Points of interest for me and this repo are :

+*learning C with Raylib
+*Learning more about how Rts/Fps/Rpg/Tbs/Shooter/Action/Puzzle games work.
+*Tools for eq.
+Sprite editing(For direct pasting into code) *Main focus - Minecraft and Civilization 1/2 style games.

 Dotate to author (book and motivation funds) https://www.paypal.me/RudyvanEtten/5